-Up the front is a SP dynamo hub with its lighting wire neatly tucked up into the fork leg.
-Closed dropouts designed around a bolt-up axle ensure the front wheel will not be going anywhere without an allen key.
+Up the front is an SP dynamo hub with its lighting wire neatly tucked up into the fork leg.
+Closed dropouts designed around a bolt-up axle ensure the front wheel will not be going anywhere without an Allen key.

 At the top of the fork is a pizza/porteur rack that connects off the v-brake bosses and fork crown.
 These racks permit a randonneur/porteur front bag which is quickly accessible while riding and is a great location for cameras, snacks and electronics.

-A rear rack is fitted to suit some specially-designed drybags – also made by Fern.
-Dry bags can be optionally strapped-on, providing extra luggage space without requiring a cargo cage to keep everything in check.
+The dry bags can be optionally strapped on, providing extra luggage space without requiring a cargo cage to keep everything in check.
 Plus, without the bags attached, the racks look super clean on the bike.

 The Fern guys teamed up with their friend Kristin, who makes bikepacking bags under the name Gramm Tourpacking in their workshop.
-The suite of bags is a matching set designed to compliment the sand-fluro finish of their bike.
+The suite of bags is a matching set designed to complement the sand/fluro finish of their bike.

-Should you want your own Fern Chuck /Gramm setup, you can expect to wait 12 months as a result of high demand.
+Should you want your own Fern/Gramm setup, you can expect to wait 12 months as a result of high demand.
 Fern only sells their custom racks and stems with their framesets or complete bikes.

 To See A Collection of Custom Touring Bikes, Click HERE.